Linear Functions to the Extended Reals: Proper scoring rules

-\begin{definition}[Expected score, strictly proper] Given a regular scoring rule $S: \P \times \Y \to \reals \cup \{-\infty\}$, the \emph{expected score} for report $p \in \P$ under belief $q \in \Delta_{\Y}$ is written $S(p;q) := \sum_{y \in \Y} q(y) S(p,y)$.
-The regular scoring rule $S$ is \emph{proper} if for all $p,q \in \P$ with $p \neq q$, $S(p;q) \leq S(q;q)$, and it is \emph{strictly proper} if this inequality is always strict. \end{definition} Why use a general definition of scoring rules, taking values in $\extreals$, if I claim that the only interesting rules are regular?
-It will be useful for technical reasons: we will consider constructions that obviously yield a well-defined scoring rule, then investigate conditions under which that scoring rule is regular.
+1em Why use a general definition of scoring rules if the only interesting rules are regular?
+It will be useful for technical reasons: We will consider ``subtangent'' constructions that always yield a well-defined scoring rule, which is proper if and only if it is regular.
+We can then focus on conditions under which the scoring rule is regular.
 Understanding these conditions is a main contribution of Theorem \ref{thm:proper-char} and particularly Theorem \ref{thm:proper-subset-char}.

-1em The well-known proper scoring rule characterization, discussed next, roughly states that all proper scoring rules are of the following form. \begin{definition}[Subtangent rule] If a scoring rule $S: \P \times \Y \to \extreals$ satisfies
+1em \paragraph{Subtangent rules and entropies.} The well-known proper scoring rule characterization, discussed next, roughly states that all regular proper scoring rules can be written in the following form. \begin{definition}[Subtangent rule] If a scoring rule $S: \P \times \Y \to \extreals$ satisfies